Scotland’s species-rich grasslands have declined dramatically in recent decades.

-These precious wildflower meadows are amongst the most threatened wildlife habitats in the country.
+Wildflower meadows are amongst the most threatened wildlife habitats in the country.
 It is thought that only around 10,000 hectares remain – that’s a tiny 0.14% of Scotland’s total land area.

-For over 15 years, the Scottish Wildlife Trust has successfully been using our very own sheep and cattle – known affectionately as the “Flying Flock” – to help meadows recover.
-This is a project that we pioneered and remains the only one of its kind in Scotland.
+For 20 years, the Scottish Wildlife Trust has successfully been using our very own sheep and cattle – known affectionately as the “Flying Flock” – to help restore and enhance some of Scotland’s most threatened habitats.